AmyKrizanWang/demo_wordpress/README.md

     Granular user group policies for Internal Staff vs External Customers

 AmyCN1's Notes: This architecture is fully scalable, secure, and ready for enterprise or high-traffic use cases. \

+- To Do List: \
   next build GitHub Action possible with TravisCI for code validation?